jentery/508v3/tabletop.md

 * Draft a manual for your game; make sure it's available in print and digital form
 * Start polishing your game in tactile form
 * Share and playtest your manual and prototype in seminar
-* How does they present themselves as products?
+* How do they present themselves as products?
 As exchanges or relations?
 As pedagogical artifacts?
 * Workshop on presenting and circulating games (online and off) (return to Anthropy)

 ## Week 13 or 14: Package and Present Your Text as a Tabletop Game

-* Present your game to a group on or off campus (e.g., in the library or at a local board game cafe)
+* Organize an event (as a group) and present your games to a group on or off campus (e.g., in the library or at a local board game cafe)
 * Invite people to play it and document (with written permission) their experiences

 ## Week 15: Submit Your Game